logzio/logz-docs/_source/logzio_collections/_log-sources/filebeat-kubernetes.md

   -n kube-system
 ```

-#### 2. deploy
+##### Deploy

+Run the relevant command for your type of deployment.

-##### For standard configuration deployment:
+###### Deploy the standard configuration

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/logzio/logz-docs/master/shipping-config-samples/k8s-filebeat.yaml -f https://raw.githubusercontent.com/logzio/logz-docs/master/shipping-config-samples/filebeat-standard-configuration.yaml
 ```

-##### For autodiscover configuration deployment:
+###### Deploy the autodiscover standard configuration

 Autodiscover allows you to adapt settings as changes happen.
 By defining configuration templates, the autodiscover subsystem can monitor services as they start running.
+See Elastic documentation to [learn more about Filebeat Autodiscover](https://www.elastic.co/guide/en/beats/filebeat/current/configuration-autodiscover.html).

 ```shell
  kubectl apply -f https://raw.githubusercontent.com/logzio/logz-docs/master/shipping-config-samples/k8s-filebeat.yaml -f https://raw.githubusercontent.com/logzio/logz-docs/master/shipping-config-samples/filebeat-autodiscovery-configuration.yaml
 ```

+###### Deploy a custom configuration

-##### If you want to apply  your one custom configuration:
-Download standard-configmap.yaml and apply your changes there, make sure that you will have the same structure of the file.
+If you want to apply your own custom configuration, download the standard-configmap.yaml and apply your changes.
+Make sure to keep the file structure unchanged.

+Run the following command to download the file:

 ```shell
 wget https://raw.githubusercontent.com/logzio/logz-docs/master/shipping-config-samples/filebeat-standard-configuration.yaml
 ```

-**Note:** You suppose to make changes only to the content of the field 'filebeat.yml' (witch contains a basic Filebeat configuration),for more information about configuring filebeat see [Configure Filebeatedit](https://www.elastic.co/guide/en/beats/filebeat/current/configuring-howto-filebeat.html)
+Apply your custom configuration to the paramaters under `filebeat.yml` and only there.
+The filebeat.yml field contains a basic Filebeat configuration.
+You should not change the 'fields' and 'output' fields (indicated in the example below).
+See Elastic documentation to[learn more about configuring Filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/configuring-howto-filebeat.html).

 ```
 filebeat.yml: |-